 Hi there!
-My name is Marloes, and I’m a 25-year-old aspiring Level Designer from The Netherlands currently studying Creative Media and Game Technologies (formerly known as International Game Architecture and Design) at Breda University of Applied Sciences!
+My name is Marloes, and I’m a 25-year-old Level Designer from The Netherlands studying Creative Media and Game Technologies (formerly known as International Game Architecture and Design) at Breda University of Applied Sciences.
+I’m currently living in Sweden where I’m working on Satisfactory (Coffee Stain Studios) as a level design intern!

 My toolset includes researching, sketching, creating block-outs, and node-based visual scripting to implement systems in the levels I work on.
 Feel free to have a look around on my portfolio to see what I’ve been working on over the past few years.